Indianapolis Property Theft Attorney

 - You transferred or reproduced audio without consent of the owner of the master recording, with intent to distribute for a profit

-If your attorney can show one of the above is not true, leading to the authorized control over another person’s property, this defense could lead to the courts dismissing the charges against you.
+If your theft attorney can show one of the above is not true, leading to the authorized control over another person’s property, this defense could lead to the courts dismissing the charges against you.
 Your lawyer could then guide you through the expungement process to erase all record of your theft-related arrest.
-Even if there is no plausible defense in your favor, a criminal defense lawyer can use all possible outlets of the law to instigate a plea bargain or deal in which you serve a reduced penalty, receive a lighter conviction, or otherwise don’t have to suffer the full weight of the law.
+Even if there is no plausible defense in your favor, an Indianapolis criminal defense lawyer can use all possible outlets of the law to instigate a plea bargain or deal in which you serve a reduced penalty, receive a lighter conviction, or otherwise don’t have to suffer the full weight of the law.
 Learn more about your individual case with help from Banks & Brower.
 Contact us today.